GB: Pamir Bee HawkmothMacroglossa ducalis Staudinger 1887, Stettin. ent. Ztg 48: 66.

-(Taxonomic notes. (i) Subspecies dantchenkoi described by Eitschberger & Lukhtanov (1996) is untenable as it is a redescription of a high-altitude montane form from Tajikistan, namely f. efenestralis Derzhavets (1984).
+(Taxonomic notes. (i) Subspecies dantchenkoi described by Eitschberger & Lukhtanov (1996) from central Afghanistan is untenable as it is a redescription of a high-altitude montane form from Tajikistan, namely f. efenestralis Derzhavets (1984).

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Turkestan refuge.

-Univoltine; mid June to early August.
+Mainly univoltine, but with a partial second generation in some areas (Serge Yevdoshenko, pers. comm.
+2015).
+Mid June to early August is the main flight period.
 In southern Kazakhstan, western Mongolia and eastern Kyrgyzstan, usually during the last two weeks of June to mid July.

 LARVA: Full-fed 33--42mm.
 Early instars undescribed.

-According to Degtyareva & Shchetkin (1982), the fully-grown larva resembles that of H. fuciformis: dorsally and laterally pale green with a prominent yellowish white dorso-lateral line running from the first thoracic segment up to a slightly curved caudal horn; however, unlike H. fuciformis, H. ducalis bears a line of pale yellow V-shaped markings dorsally, one per segment but less pronounced on the thoracic segments, all pointing caudad.
+According to Degtyareva & Shchetkin (1982), the fully-grown larva resembles that of Hemaris fuciformis: dorsally and laterally pale green, with a pair of prominent yellowish-white dorso-lateral lines running from the first thoracic segment back to a slightly curved caudal horn.
+The basic green body colour is tinged blue below the dorso-lateral lines, more yellow dorsally between the lines.
+Unlike Hemaris fuciformis, Hemaris ducalis bears a line of yellow V-shaped markings (chevrons) dorsally, one per segment, but less pronounced on the thoracic segments, all pointing caudad.
 Ventrally, reddish brown with a fine, light yellow ventro-lateral line separating the dark lower surface from the green sides.
-Where this line crosses the prolegs it thickens and becomes darker; true legs brownish cream.
-Horn 5mm long, violet-black at base and whitish green or cream towards the tapering tip.
-As in H. fuciformis, the rounded head is bluish grey and offset by a cadmium-yellow collar to the first thoracic segment.
+Where this line crosses the prolegs it thickens and becomes darker; true legs brownish-cream.
+Horn 5mm long, violet at base and whitish-green or cream towards the tapering tip.
+As in Hemaris fuciformis, the rounded head is bluish-grey and offset by a cadmium-yellow collar to the first thoracic segment.
 A line of the same colour also edges the anal flap.
 The entire head, body and horn are covered with pale tubercles, light yellow dorsally, mostly becoming cream below the dorso-lateral line.
-Oval spiracles reddish brown and cream.
+Oval spiracles reddish-brown and cream.

 Found throughout July, August and September.

 Hostplants.
-Most species of Lonicera, such as L. korolkowii, L. nummulariifolia, L. seravschanica and L. stenantha (Danner, Eitschberger & Surholt, 1998).
+Most species of Lonicera, such as Lonicera korolkowii, Lonicera nummulariifolia, Lonicera seravschanica and Lonicera stenantha (Danner, Eitschberger & Surholt, 1998).

 PUPA: 37mm.
-Blackish brown, rugose, very similar to that of H. fuciformis.
+Blackish brown, rugose, very similar to that of Hemaris fuciformis.
 The overwintering stage.

-The Gissar Mountains of southern Uzbekistan (Dubatolov, ), southern and eastern Kazakhstan up to the Altai Mountains (Yakovlev and Doroshkin, 2005), Tajikistan (Grum-Grshimailo, 1890; Eitschberger & Lukhtanov, 1996), Kyrgyzstan (North Kirgizsky Mountains; Tian Shan (20 km E Kerben/Karavan, Kuyuk-Sai River)), the Bulgan-gol basin of western Mongolia (Yakovlev and Doroshkin, 2005), the Chinese portion of the Tian Shan, the mountains of south-western Xinjiang Province, China (several specimens in BM(NH)), the Pamirs, northern Afghanistan (Ebert, 1969) and northern Pakistan to Ladakh (Smetacek & Kitching, 2012).
-Also Ziarat, near Quetta, Pakistan (one specimen in BM(NH) coll.) as an isolated population at 2400m and, maybe, as a separate subspecies (Danner, Eitschberger & Surholt, 1998).
+The Gissar Mountains of southern Uzbekistan (Dubatolov, ), southern and eastern Kazakhstan up to the Altai Mountains (Yakovlev & Doroshkin, 2005; Shovkoon, 2015), Tajikistan (Grum-Grshimailo, 1890; Eitschberger & Lukhtanov, 1996), Kyrgyzstan (North Kirgizsky Mountains; Tian Shan (20 km E Kerben/Karavan, Kuyuk-Sai River; Chatkal Mountains)), the Bulgan-gol basin of western Mongolia (Yakovlev & Doroshkin, 2005), the Chinese portion of the Tian Shan, the mountains of south-western Xinjiang Province, China (several specimens in NHMUK), the Pamirs, northern and central Afghanistan (Ebert, 1969) and northern Pakistan to Ladakh (Smetacek & Kitching, 2012).
+Also Gilgit and Ziarat, Pakistan (Rafi et al., 2014), as an isolated population at 2400-4000m and, maybe, as a separate subspecies (Danner, Eitschberger & Surholt, 1998).